drkarim/lassy/README.md

 It was developed with specific scientific research applications in mind, and thus can only (currently) process 3D images and meshes stored in a certain format.
 The 3D images are expected to be in the medical image formats: NifTII, NRRD, Analyze and GIPL.
 The meshes can be in [VTK](https://www.vtk.org/) format.

-It is being currently developed for visualising late enhancment MRI imaging in [cardiac imaging research](https://wwwhomes.doc.ic.ac.uk/~rkarim/mediawiki/index.php?title=Research_Wiki)  at King's Biomedical Engineering
+It is being currently developed for visualising pixel enhancments in MRI imaging in [cardiac imaging research](https://wwwhomes.doc.ic.ac.uk/~rkarim/mediawiki/index.php?title=Research_Wiki)
 </p>

 ## Dependencies